mckinziebrandon/mckinziebrandon.github.io/_posts/2016-12-21-colah-conv.md

 [From this post on Colah's Blog](https://colah.github.io/posts/2014-07-Conv-Nets-Modular/).

 The title is inspired by the following figure.
-Colah mentions how groups of neurons, like \\(A\\), that appear in multiple places are sometimes called \textbf{modules}, and networks that use them are sometimes called modular neural networks.
+Colah mentions how groups of neurons, like \\(A\\), that appear in multiple places are sometimes called __modules__, and networks that use them are sometimes called modular neural networks.
 You can feed the output of one convolutional layer into another.
 With each layer, the network can detect higher-level, more abstract features.

 <img src="{{site.url}}/assets/img/colah/ColahConv2.PNG" style="width: 300px;"/>